makaubenson/arrays-js/readme.md

 - loops over an arrays, applys the callback function
 - maps contents of original array to a new array
+- It DOES NOT MUTATE or CHANGE the original array just CREATES a new array.

 ### filter()